Mike Schmidt: 1972–1979

 The Phillies captured the NL East crown three years in a row; however, they were swept by Cincinnati's "Big Red Machine" in 1976, and lost to the Los Angeles Dodgers in 1977 and 1978.
-On December 5, 1978, the Phillies signed Pete Rose as a free agent, temporarily making Rose the highest-paid athlete in team sports with a four-year, $3.2-million contract.
+On December 5, 1978, the Phillies signed Pete Rose as a free agent, temporarily making Rose the highest-paid athlete in team sports with a four-year, $3.2 million contract.
 With Rose on board, the Phillies were early favorites to repeat as division winners in 1979.
-Instead, the Phillies finished the season at 84–78, and in fourth place in NL East.
+Instead, the Phillies finished the season at 84–78, in fourth place in NL East.
 For his part, Schmidt broke the club record for home runs in a season with 45, eclipsing Chuck Klein's 43 homers in 1929.

 1980–1986

-On October 3, 1980, the Phillies went into Montreal tied with the Expos for first place in the NL East.
+On October 3, 1980, the Phillies played against Montreal, tied with the Expos for first place in the NL East.
 With a sacrifice fly in the first, and a solo home run in the sixth, Schmidt led the Phillies to a 2–1 victory to capture first place.
 A day later, Schmidt hit his 48th home run of the season in the 11th inning to give the Phillies the 6–4 extra innings victory over the Expos, and clinch the division.
-His 48 home runs broke his own team record, and led the National League by a margin of 13 over his nearest competitor.
-Coupled with a league-leading 121 RBIs, his home runs made Schmidt a unanimous choice for the National League's Most Valuable Player Award.
+His career high 48 home runs broke his own team record, and led the National League by a margin of 13 over his nearest competitor.
+Coupled with a league-leading 121 RBIs (also his career best), his home runs made Schmidt a unanimous choice for the National League's Most Valuable Player Award.

 The Phillies defeated the Houston Astros in the 1980 National League Championship Series to reach the World Series for the third time in franchise history.
 Though Schmidt had just a career .191 post-season batting average with no home runs and five RBIs, his bat came alive in the 1980 World Series, hitting two homers and driving in seven runs against the Kansas City Royals.
 The Phillies beat the Royals in six games to win the first World Series in franchise history, and Schmidt won the World Series MVP Award.
 Following the World Series, Schmidt and four of his Phillies teammates appeared on Family Feud for one week in 1980.
 He, Larry Bowa, Garry Maddox, Dick Ruthven and Del Unser took on five members of the Kansas City Royals: Dennis Leonard, Dan Quisenberry, Paul Splittorff, John Wathan and Willie Wilson.

 Schmidt's best season may have been the strike-shortened 1981 season.
 His 31 home runs were seven more than anyone else in the league.
 He also led the NL in runs scored, RBIs, total bases and walks, and set personal highs in batting average, on-base percentage and slugging percentage.
 He won his second consecutive MVP award, this time with 96% of the vote.